pierky/ripe-atlas-monitor/docs/COMMANDS.rst

 Time frame options
 ~~~~~~~~~~~~~~~~~~

+By default, for measurements which are still running, results are fetched continously every *measurement's interval* seconds, starting from the time of the last received result.

 - The ``--start`` and ``--stop`` arguments set the lower and upper bounds for results downloading and processing.
 They can be used togheter or separately.

 - If the ``--start`` argument is not given, results are downloaded starting from the last processed result's timestamp, or from the last 7 days (configurable in the global config) if the measurement has not been processed yet.